bmh2127/single-view-to-multiview-fusion/README.md

 - MLflow integration for experiment tracking and model management
 - Metaflow for workflow orchestration
 - Implementation of the challenge evaluation metrics (N_SSIM)
+- Memory-efficient patch-based training for local development on laptops/MacBooks

 ## Repository Structure